frasalute/Transformer_SCAN/README.md

 #### LoRA Experiments
 - **`lora_exp.py`**: Conducts experiments using LoRA.

-### Training on All you need is Attention Transformer
+### Training on Attention is all you need Transformer
 - **`train_greedysearch.py`**: Implements training using Greedy Search decoding.

 ## Setup Instructions